mvyimby/mvyimby/content/page/join.md

 Want to help make abundant housing in California a reality?
 There are many ways you can help!

 1. Come to our next [Mountain View YIMBY Monthly meeting] via Zoom.
-2. Subscribe to our mailing list to hear about upcoming advocacy opportunities!
+2. [Subscribe to our mailing list] to hear about upcoming advocacy opportunities!
 3. Consider paying membership dues.
 (See donation details section below)

+You can also checkout other upcoming events on [our calendar].

+### Donation Details
 Mountain View YIMBY is a chapter of YIMBY Action.
-As a member of YIMBY Action, you'll have access to a nation-wide online community of YIMBYs, as well as eligibility to vote on election endorsements.
-Membership dues help pay for resources and staff that help our grassroots organization punch above our weight.
+YIMBY Action membership dues will give you access to a nation-wide online community of YIMBYs, as well as eligibility to vote on election endorsements.

-### Donation Details
+Membership dues also help pay for resources and staff that enable our grassroots organization punch above our weight.

 You can make a membership donation on a monthly basis or a yearly basis, and the donation amount is flexible to accommodate different financial circumstances.

 If membership dues are a burden, you can qualify for membership by doing a little volunteer work.
 [Apply for volunteer membership here].

-Not ready to become a member just yet?
-[Subscribe to our mailing list], or [participate in an upcoming event].

 ### Membership
 <script>